simonw/til/svg/dynamic-line-chart.md

 I wanted to scale the SVG image to fit the div it was overlayed onto - which had a fixed height of 60px but a variable width.

+[How to Scale SVG](https://css-tricks.com/scale-svg/) was useful for understanding the options here.

 SVG images maintain their aspect ratio by default.
 Adding `preserveAspectRatio="none"` changed this, so the image could be distorted to fit the shape.

 Unfortunately this has a visual impact on the line of the graph - causing it to be wider and narrower at different angles.
 We decided that this brush-stroke effect was actually OK for our purposes.